The Church of Jesus Christ of Latter-day Saints in Albania: Missions

 When missionaries first arrived in Albania, it was part of the Austria Vienna Mission.
 The Provo Missionary Center began teaching Albanian in 1994.
 Prior to that, missionaries learned it after arrival in Albania.
 Responsibility of missionary efforts in Albania was transferred to the Greece Athens Mission in 1995.
 On July 1, 1996, the Albania Tirana Mission was organized which was later renamed the Adriatic South Mission.
-In 2023, it was renamed Albania Tirana Mission and serves Albania, Kosovo, and North Macedonia.
+In 2023, it was renamed Albania Tirana Mission and serves Albania, Kosovo, and North Macedonia, and in 2026 was further realigned to only cover Albania and Kosovo.

 Kosovo

 The LDS Church reported 102 members in 2 congregations in Kosovo for year-end 2017.
 The LDS Church has not released any membership statistics since.
 These congregations consist of the Gjakova Branch and the Pristina Branch.

-North Macedonia

-The Skopje Branch is the only congregation of the LDS Church in North Macedonia.
-There were 41 members in this branch at year-end 2018.

 Temples

 As of November 2024, the three countries located in the Albania Tirana Mission were part of the Rome Italy Temple District.